pendulum-project/ntpd-rs/docs/man/ntp.toml.5.md

 `listen` = *socketaddr*
 :   Address of a UDP socket on which the server should listen for incoming NTP
     requests.
 Specified as an interface IP address, a colon and a port number.
+    The standard port number for NTP is UDP port 123.
 Both IPv4 and IPv6 are supported.
 For example to listen on localhost port 123 in IPv4 you can use `127.0.0.1:123`.
 You can listen on all available network interfaces at once using `0.0.0.0:123` for IPv4 or `[::]:123` for IPv6.

 `rate-limiting-cache-size` = *size* (**0**)
 :   Number of elements in the rate limiting cache.
 At most *size* elements are